Office of Residence Life

 Campus Safety Programs — UT Alert

-Because safety is our first priority, numerous programs covering topics such as self-defense, common sense precautions, emergency phones on campus and more are offered throughout the year.
-Residents also are encouraged to sign up for UT Alert, a campus-wide system that provides timely notifications about emergent situations affecting campus, including weather cancellations, crime alerts and other unexpected events.
-Signup is quick and convenient on UToledo’s website.
+Because safety is our first priority, numerous programs covering topics such as self-defense, common sense precautions, and more are offered throughout the year.
+All students who have a registered cell phone number with the University are automatically signed up for UT Alert, a campus-wide system that provides timely notifications about emergent situations affecting campus, including weather cancellations, crime alerts and other unexpected events.
+Finally, all residents can download and use the the Rave Guardian App to connect to 911, receive location-based alerts, access emergency procedures, and more with the push of a button.

 Alcoholic Beverages